techscientist/django-genericimports/README.md

 **STATUS**: beta5

-**NOTE**: This application is still not ready for production.
-Use it at your own risk.

 Django application to import data regardless of data/field/thirdparty types or headers.
 This importer is focused on functionality, completeness, data cleanliness and reporting, not on speed itself.

-Check the documentation at: http://django-genericimports.readthedocs.org/en/latest/
+Check the documentation at: http://django-genericimports.rtfd.org/

+# How to install

+`$ pip install django-genericimports`

 # License